irisnet/irishub/docs/cli-client/keys/add.md

 ## Description

-Create a new key, or import from seed
+Create a new key, or recover from seed

 ## Usage